 Please note that visitors from outside South Africa who wish to travel to South Africa must have a passport that is valid for at least 30 days after the intended return date from South Africa.

-All non-South African passport holders are required to have at least 1 unused visa page for entry/departure endorsements by South African Immigration Service in their passport and passport replacing documents, each time entry is sought into South Africa.
+All non-South African passport holders are required to have at least 2 unused visa pages for entry/departure endorsements by South African Immigration Service in their passport and passport replacing documents, each time entry is sought into South Africa.
 These pages are in addition to the endorsement/amendment pages at the back of the passport.
-South African government regulations prohibit airlines from boarding passengers without the required blank visa page.
+South African government regulations prohibit airlines from boarding passengers without the required blank visa pages.

 Minors up to 15 years of age with German citizenship can use their identity document ("Kinderausweis") to enter South Africa provided that the Kinderausweis contains a photo of the bearer and has one entirely unstamped page.